knmac/knvim/README.md

 tic -x myterm.info
 ```

-_Q4: Image rendering in Knvim?_
+_Q4: Image rendering in knvim?_

-_A4:_ Image rendering is partially tested with Ghostty and WezTerm terminals.
-You can try the experimental config `plugins.experimental.image`.
-I do not turn this feature on by default as I find it substantially slows down my workflow.
+_A4:_ Corresponding configuration can be found in `lua/plugins/utils/snacks.lua`.
+For more information, refer to [Snacks.nvim/image](https://github.com/folke/snacks.nvim/blob/main/docs/image.md).

 ## 9. TODO

+- [x] Image rendering.
 - [x] ~Automatically~ copy knvim to server for remote editing.
 You can try the experimental config `plugins.experimental.remote-nvim`.
-- [x] Image rendering (partially tested).
 - [ ] Automatically switch path separator and `EOL` character, depending on the OS (Linux/MacOS/Windows).
 This will not be considered in the short run because I do not have a Windows machine to test :)